aziflaj/aziflaj.github.io/_posts/2015-02-15-v-for-vagrant.md

 title:      V for Vagrant
 date:       2015-02-15
 summary:    Vagrant is a very nice provision tool that helps me with web development.
 I don't want to install every tool on my machine; I want my environment as clean as possible.
 Vagrant helps me create virtual machines with all the necessary tools for any project.
-tags:       [Vagrant, Provision, Puppet, PuPHPet]
+tags:       [vagrant, provision, puppet, puphpet]
 ---

 <p>